AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250626133723.png]]

 Using the rotation matrices we can transform our position vectors around on the three unit axes.
-To rotate around an arbitrary unit axis e.g.
+To rotate around an arbitrary 3D axis we combine all 3 of them by rotating around the X-axis, then the Y-axis, and then the Z-axis for example.
+However, this quickly introduces a problem called **Gimbel Lock**.
+We won't discuss details but a better solution is to rotate around an arbitrary unit axis